loglib/loglib/.github/CONTRIBUTING.md

 # Contributing

 We really appreciate any kind of contribution regardless of your coding skills.
-We believe loglib should be really easy for anyone who wants to get into contributing for open source projects.
-So if this your first time contribution we'd love to support you in anyway to get in there.
-Read the above instruction to get the project overview better.s
+We believe loglib should be really easy for anyone who wants to get into contributing to open-source projects.
+So if this is your first-time contribution we'd love to support you in any way to get in there.
+Read the above instructions to get the project overview better.s

 ## Main Tech Stack Used Currently